Cataracts in Dogs: Causes, Symptoms, and Treatment

 Surgical Treatment

-Surgery is by far the most effective treatment for canine cataracts.
+Cataract surgery for dogs is by far the most effective treatment for this condition.
 The most common procedure done is phacoemulsification.

-This surgical technique works by using ultrasonic waves to break up the cloudy lens caused by the cataracts.
-The fragments are then carefully removed from the eye.
-To restore vision, an artificial lens is inserted to focus light into the retina efficiently.
+This surgical technique makes use of ultrasonic waves to break down the cloudy lens.
+Once these are destroyed, the fragments are carefully removed from the eyes.
+An artificial lens is then inserted to help restore your dog's vision by helping focus light into the retina.

 Phacoemulsification has a high success rate, and dogs can live normal lives after a few weeks of recovery.
 This will include eye drops, protective cones, and several follow-up exams.